-As a roofing contractor in Miami I look at tile roof repair all the time and they almost all have one thing in common – there is never much to look at.
-There will be some tell-tale stains on the ceiling but when you go on the roof there is little to see but tile.
+Roofing contractors look at tile roof repairs in Miami all the time and they almost all have one thing in common – there is never much to look at.
+There will be some tell-tale stains on the ceiling but when you go on the roof there is usually very little to see but the tiles.
 Unless the ceiling or roof has literally caved in there isn’t much to base an estimate on besides your experience.
 The real problem lies underneath, usually a metal flashings issue due to inferior workmanship, and can’t be seen without removing several tiles.
 Of course you can’t remove tiles during the estimate, you don’t have the job, yet!!
 One thing is for sure – it is always worse than it looks.

 When we removed some tile we found brand new underlayment underneath, a sign of a recent repair.
 The leak was not in this new material.
 We cut it open and all the1” X 6” T&G wood decking was rotted.
 How it hadn’t caved in is beyond me.

-Well, we fixed it all up at no additional cost, can’t win ‘em all and I stick with my estimates.
-But from now on, when I see a leaking tile roof and can’t determine the amount of rotten wood, there will be a contingency for woodwork by linear foot in the additional terms of the proposal.
+Well, we fixed it all up at no additional cost, can’t win ‘em all, and I stick with my estimates.
+From now on, on a tile roof repair where we can’t determine the amount of rotten wood, there will be a contingency for woodwork by linear foot in the additional terms.

 Fool me once, shame on the roof.
 Fool me twice . . .